Event Management

 Event Monitor Training

 Who: Any member(s) of an organization that will serve as the Event Monitor for a social event hosted by the respective Chapter.
-Only trained event monitors will be able to serve at social events.
+Only trained event monitors will be able to host social events with alcohol.

 When: Beginning of each semester or by request